Riau: Farming

 The agricultural sector is also one of the factors that play a role in the economic development of Riau.
 The main commodities of agriculture are rice, corn and soybeans.
 In addition, other agricultural products which are commodities of Riau Province are peanuts, green beans, cassava and sweet potatoes.
 In 2015, rice production in Riau reached 393,917 tons of milled dry grain.
-The production was calculated to increase by 2.2 percent compared to production in 2014.
+The production was calculated to increase by 2.2 per cent compared to production in 2014.
 The increase in production was influenced by the increase in the harvested area of 107,546 hectares which increased by around 1,509 hectares (1.42%) compared to the previous year.
 In addition, rice productivity also increased by around 0.26 quintal / hectare or around 0.71%.

-While the increase occurred in corn production, which amounted to 30,870 tons of dry shelled rice, this production increased by around 7.75 percent or 2,219 tons of dry shelled rice.
+While the increase occurred in corn production, which amounted to 30,870 tons of dry shelled rice, this production increased by around 7.75 per cent or 2,219 tons of dry shelled rice.
 This increase can be affected because of an increase in the area of maize production by 368 hectares (3.1%) compared to the production area in 2014 of 12,057 hectares.
 The increase also occurred in corn productivity in 2015 amounting to 1.09 quintal / hectare from 2014 or around 4.59%.

 Soybean production also decreased in 2015 by 187 tons of dry beans (8.02%) from soybean production in 2014.
 The decrease in production was influenced by the harvested area of 1,516 hectares which decreased by around 514 hectares (25.32%).
 However, soybean productivity increased by 2.66 quintal / hectare or 23.15% compared to the previous year.